opinion

 The difference is so dramatic that my research has shown various cloud options perform slower even with twice the CPU cores.
 The differences in price can also be large, with cloud instances costing as much as 300% more — even while providing lesser performance — and charging 2,000% more for bandwidth.
 As a buyer, you must understand exactly what you are purchasing because not all servers, networks, data centers or employee training are equal in the marketplace.

 Reviewing your use of technology in real-world scenarios can help you make smart decisions about what to do next.
 For many site owners, “fast” is fast enough, and it’s not guaranteed that migrating to the latest and greatest hardware will yield increased profits.
-The reflexive choice is often to spend more money on new technology, but while “dialing in” requirements and determining the right size can be more challenging, it can also ultimately prove more pragmatic.
+Instead of reflexively spending more money on new technology, it is worth the trouble to analyze specific requirements and determine the right size.

 Going Green

 These newer generations of hardware, combining so many simultaneous advances, can also offer unexpected opportunities — including environmental benefits.
 If you want to do your part saving the planet, consider changing your hosting technologies approximately every five years or so.
-If you’re currently using any combination of dedicated servers, consider switching to smart virtualized private servers or cloud technologies, as they will yield a performance gain over what you have today, while using significantly less power.
+In summary, if you’re currently using any combination of dedicated servers, it would behoove you to consider switching to smart virtualized private servers or cloud technologies.
+Not only will this yield a performance gain over what you have today, but you will benefit the planet by using significantly less power.

 Brad Mitchell is the founder and president of MojoHost, which has served the industry for nearly two decades and has been named XBIZ Web Host of the Year several times.
 He regularly shares insights as a panelist at trade shows.
 Contact brad@mojohost.com to learn more about the suite of services his company offers.